Visa Process for Degree Students

 Passport and Visa Checklist for Degree Students

-For further information visit the CampusFrance webpage for students who have been accepted into a full-time undergraduate, graduate, or PhD program in France and have received an official letter of enrollment.
+For further information visit the CampusFrance webpage for students who have been accepted into a full-time undergraduate, graduate, or PhD program in France and have received an official letter of enrollment (regular 3-4 week processing time or expedited 3 day processing time).

 - Apply for passport